vibneiro/dispatching/README.md

 Description:

 For tasks that differ in execution time, some dispatch queues might be more active than others causing unfair balance among workers (threads).
+ForkJoinPool is used under the hood for this reason.
+[ConcurrentLinkedHashMap](https://code.google.com/p/concurrentlinkedhashmap/) is used for LRU-caching of taskIds.

-The work in this dispatcher is spread out more evenly unlike in standard implementations.
-By separating the queue from the worker, FIFO semantics are retained.
+The work is spread out more effeciently unlike in the standard implementations.
+The idea it to separate the queue from the worker, FIFO semantics are retained to meet the requirement number 2 above.
+Hence the queue is not tied to a particular worker-thread.
+Any free worker can take work from the queue not being aware of which task should be run next.

 There are 2 versions of this dispatcher:
- - JDK 7 or earlier: based on top of Guava's *ListenableFuture*.
+ - JDK 7 or earlier: based on Guava's *ListenableFuture*.
- - JDK 8: based on top of *CompletableFuture*.
+ - JDK 8: based on *CompletableFuture*.
 TBD

 ###HashDispatcher